 - Preferred Stock.
 We anticipate structuring these investments as perpetual preferred stock to allow our portfolio company issuers to treat our investment in them as Tier 1 capital under current regulatory capital standards.
 We believe that nearly all newly issued preferred stock will be non-cumulative in order for it to qualify as Tier 1 capital of the applicable portfolio company.
 Such preferred stock may also include rights to convert the preferred stock into common stock under specified circumstances and on specified terms.
-While we do not intend to invest a significant portion of the proceeds of any future offering in the preferred stock of institutions that are not current in their dividends, we may invest in them to some extent if we believe their institutions have the ability to become current in their dividend payments in the future. - TARP Preferred.
-We will also seek to invest in cumulative and non-cumulative, preferred stock issued under the TARP Capital Purchase Program.
-While a number of community banks that have issued TARP Preferred have deferred one or more schedule payments on a cumulative basis, we believe numerous institutions exhibit fundamentally strong characteristics and may be attractive investment candidates for us.
-While these attractive candidates will generally be those that are current on their dividend payments, we may in certain instances invest in TARP Preferred of community banks that are not current if we believe they will become current in the future and by contract have an obligation to pay all dividend payments that were not previously paid.
-While the majority of TARP Preferred is cumulative, a portion of TARP Preferred currently outstanding is non-cumulative in nature.
-Presently, we do not intend to invest in non-current, non-cumulative TARP Preferred. - Subordinated Debt.
+While we do not intend to invest a significant portion of the proceeds of any future offering in the preferred stock of institutions that are not current in their dividends, we may invest in them to some extent if we believe their institutions have the ability to become current in their dividend payments in the future. - Subordinated Debt.
 We anticipate structuring these investments as subordinated unsecured debt.
 Subordinated loans are expected to have maturities often years or longer with no amortization until loan maturity to allow our portfolio company borrowers to treat the investment as Tier 2-qualifying capital.
 Under current market conditions, the interest rate on subordinated loans ranges between 4% to 5.5%, excluding any equity warrants we may receive. - Common Stock.
 We will also seek to make minority common equity investments in publicly-traded and select privately-held institutions.
 We will target internal rates of return between 15%-20%, including dividends.
 Under market conditions as of the date of this prospectus, the dividend rate on common stock of community banks ranges between 1-3%. - Warrants and Options.
 We may receive warrants or options to buy minority equity interests in connection with our direct subordinated debt and preferred equity investments.
 As a result, as a portfolio company appreciates in value, we may achieve additional investment return from these equity interests.
 We may structure such warrants to include provisions protecting our rights as a minority-interest holder.
 In many cases, we may also seek to obtain registration rights in connection with these equity interests, which may include demand and "piggyback" registration rights.
-We may also write covered calls against our bank equity investments.

-Investments in Alternative Capital Securities
+Investments in Regulatory Capital Securities

-The Company may make opportunistic investments in alternative capital securities transactions entered into primarily with global money center banks and other deposit-taking institutions (also known in the marketplace as "regulatory capital securities" transactions), the objective of which is generally to allow such banks and other deposit-taking institutions to reduce their risk-weighted asset calculations on portfolios of assets, or otherwise optimize the capital required to be held against such exposures, in order to manage their required capital.
+The Company may make opportunistic investments in regulatory capital securities transactions entered into primarily with global money center banks and other deposit-taking institutions, the objective of which is generally to allow such banks and other deposit-taking institutions to reduce their risk-weighted asset calculations on portfolios of assets, or otherwise optimize the capital required to be held against such exposures, in order to manage their required capital.